gameticharles/advance_math/README.md

 - Angle operation: Supports addition, subtraction, multiplication, and division.
 Also supports comparisons, normalize, interpolation, and small-differencing on angles.
 - Geometry: Geometries like Point, Line, Polygon, Circle, Triangle, SphericalTriangle, etc with specific functionalities and methods are implemented.
 - Polynomial functions: Solve and find roots of a function to any degree (including Linear, Quadratic, Cubic, Quartic etc).
+- Roman numerals: Convert roman numerals to integers and vice versa.
+It also supports basic arithmetic operations and comparisons.
 - Matrix creation, filling and generation: Methods for filling the matrix with specific values or generating matrices with certain properties, such as zero, ones, identity, diagonal, list, or random matrices.
 - Import and export matrices to and from other formats (e.g., CSV, JSON, binary)
 - Matrix operations: Implement common matrix operations such as addition, subtraction, multiplication (element-wise and matrix-matrix), and division (element-wise) etc.